Another unsung pollinator hero - the Hoverfly!

 Hoverfly bee mimic pollinator

-N.B. just as hoverflies cheat death pretending to be wasps or bees, they are not the only ones playing games.
-The orchid 'Epipactis veratrifolia' mimics the alarm pheremones of aphids in order to attract hoverflies to do their pollination for them, it's a huge web of wildlife deceit!
+Just as hoverflies cheat death pretending to be wasps or bees, they are not the only ones playing games.
+The orchid 'Epipactis veratrifolia' mimics the alarm pheremones of aphids in order to attract hoverflies to do their pollination for them - it's a huge web of wildlife deceit!

 Bee mimic pollinating insect the hoverfly

-Pollinator Importance As per the introduction, hoverflies tend to be overlooked in favour of the more media friendly bee but are, in fact, the second most important pollinator after wild bees.
-Bees are capable of carrying more pollen per plant visit but hoverflies more than make up for this from the number of plant visits they make and the area they are able to cover.
+As per the introduction, hoverflies tend to be overlooked in favour of the more media-friendly bee, but they are the second most important pollinator after wild bees.
+Bees are capable of carrying more pollen per plant visit, but hoverflies more than make up for this from the number of plant visits they make and the area they are able to cover.

-Attracting hoverflies to your garden Unlike Donald Trump, hoverflies don't have big mouths so their favourite blooms will be small, especially flowers with heads made up of multiple small blooms like those in the cow parsley (umbellifer) family.
+Hoverflies tend to favour flowers with heads made up of multiple small blooms, like those in the cow parsley (umbellifer) family.
 This family includes perennials like Astrantias and Eryngiums or annuals like Orlaya, Ammi or Bupleurum.

-Hoverflies are also fans of the daisy family so will like Aster, Cosmos and Calendula and also absolutely love hardy geraniums particularly 'Rozanne'.
-From a vegetable gardeners perspective (and I speak for experience on this one), fennel, dill and coriander flowers are very popular as are fruit blossoms.
+Hoverflies are also fans of the daisy family so they will gravitate to Aster, Cosmos and Calendula, and they absolutely love hardy geraniums - particularly 'Rozanne'.
+From a vegetable gardener's perspective (and I speak from experience on this one), fennel, dill and coriander flowers are very popular, as are fruit blossoms.

-I include above some common hoverfly species above including bee and wasp mimics if you fancy doing some spotting in your garden.
-If you'd like to go into more detail there is an excellent guide to identifying Irish species from the National Biodiversity Data Centre which you can read by clicking the link below.
+I included above some common hoverfly species (including bee and wasp mimics) if you fancy doing some spotting in your garden.
+If you'd like to go into more detail there is an excellent guide to identifying Irish species from the National Biodiversity Data Centre.